healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 The design of the Mueller is fitting for the price tag, i.e. it’s unspectacular.
 Although the company tried to incorporate features like having a metallic top lid and touch-sensitive buttons, it’s still clear from the stiff lid locks and the lack of extra features that it’s a budget-friendly model.
 Fortunately, we didn’t find any significant design flaws that would affect the unit’s long-term durability.

+### In the Box

+In the shipping box of the Mueller vacuum sealer, other than the product itself, you’ll find the following:

+*   Pre-cut and rolls of plastic bags
+*   Air hose
+*   Wine stopper cork adapter
+*   User manual

+### Dimensions

+Weight: 2.2 lbs (1.0 kg)

+Length: 14.1" (35.8 cm)

+Width: 6.0" (15.2 cm)

+Height: 3.1" (7.9 cm)

+Compared to other vacuum sealers in our database, the Mueller sealer is larger and heavier.
+As such, it may not be the best choice if you’re seeking a compact sealer.
+However, at just 2.2 pounds, it's relatively lightweight and easy to carry.
+If size isn't a concern for you, it shouldn't be too inconvenient.

 ### 6.0 - Build Quality